Madison Health holiday events begin Thursday

-As the holiday season begins, Madison Health Foundation is pleased to announce its upcoming celebrations, Lights of Love and Heartfelt Holidays.
+As the holiday season begins, Madison Health Foundation announces its upcoming celebrations, Lights of Love and Heartfelt Holidays.

 Co-sponsored by Madison Health Auxiliary and Foundation, Lights of Love is celebrating 28 years as a Madison County tradition.

-Note: EDITOR’S NOTE: Because some incorrect information appeared in this article Tuesday, we are re-running it today.